UO-CIT-anthonyhudson/cit281-p01/README.md

 - Create and execute a JavaScript files using Node.js and Visual Studio Code (VSCode) terminal and Run and Debug

 Throughout the project, I refined my skills with the CLI commands, as well as got practice with VSCode and executing non-web server Node.js JS code.

+Click "View on GitHub" button to see project code.